Skip to content

 4.2.7 The Museum Shop (including the online shop)

 The Museum may in some circumstances collect information from its shop customers or representatives of wholesalers.
-Personal information is collected for the purpose of fulfilling the order and, if the customer has asked to receive newsletters or other information about the Museum, to provide them with that information.
-Personal information may be disclosed to couriers or freight providers via Shippit for the purposes of delivering an order.
+Personal information is collected for the purpose of fulfilling the order and providing information and updates in about that order.
+Personal information may be disclosed to couriers or freight providers for the purposes of delivering an order.
 The Museum also retains order details (excluding credit card details) in a secure system to help manage any returns, refunds or exchanges.

-To process orders on behalf of the Museum, Shopify collects personal data from online shop customers such as customer name, address, IP address, email or phone number and order details.
+To process orders on its online shop the Museum uses Shopify to collect personal data such as a customer’s name, address, IP address, email or phone number and order details.
 In purchasing from the online shop, customers consent to their personal information being disclosed to overseas recipients and acknowledge that the Australian Privacy Principles relating to overseas disclosure will not apply.
 For further information please see Shopify’s Privacy Policy.

 Customers in the European Union: The Museum’s online shop has been configured to offer customers the rights afforded by the General Data Protection Regulation (GDPR) to control their personal data and to fulfil GDPR-related requests.
 This includes the right to delete, correct and access a customer’s personal data.